OXID-eSales/developer_documentation/system_architecture/module_installation_activation.rst

 Module installation and activation
 ==================================

-.. todo: #tbd: puml file not rendered: "WARNING: plantuml command 'plantuml' cannot be run"
+.. todo: #HR/#tbd: puml file not rendered: "WARNING: plantuml command 'plantuml' cannot be run"

 To understand data flow in OXID eShop functionality please have a look to the state diagram below: